 - not be in a position where their own interests conflict with the best interests of the represented person

 Administrators must also have sufficient expertise to administer an estate.
-The Board takes into account the compatibility of the administrator and the proposed represented person.
+The Tribunal takes into account the compatibility of the administrator and the proposed represented person.